JSiemieniec-cap/InsAIghtED-gdsc-2024/README.md

     - Data Engineer
     - Chart Preparer
     - Data Scientist
-4. **Postprocessing chains** - to capture all information and represents it in scheduled structure
+4. **Post-processing chains** - to capture all information and represent in desired structure

 ## How to run model :running: